fkarg/fkarg.github.io/_posts/2020-02-01-zero-to-one.md

 ## Criticism
-I have not yet gotten around to think really critically about all of the content.
-I think most things check out, even though some are portraied as more contrarian than they actually are.
+I think most things check out, even though some are portraied as more contrarian than they actually are in the grand scheme of things.
+My biggest criticism is that I barely remembered any content explicitly after some just a few weeks after reading it.

+Would I recommend it?
+Certainly if you are new to the topic, but if you've been around for some time there will barely be anything really new in it.
+On the other hand, it will probably stay sort of a 'go-to' reference book, not without reason.

 ## Favourite Quotes